-Resources for delivery (please detail if there are currently no resources to deliver or if there is a request being submitted to deliver this project) Currently being managed from within CE&L. Will be looking for external pots of money to fund the programme.
+Resources for delivery (please detail if there are currently no resources to deliver or if there is a request being submitted to deliver this project) Budget (please detail if there is no budget currently allocated to this project, if there is a bidding request submitted or you are still seeking further funds) Currently being managed from within CE&L. Will be looking for external pots of money to fund the programme.
 Have some initial seed funding to get the work going.